Frequently Asked Questions

 What is your uniform?

-We are flexible with our uniform as we understand the challenges that come with shopping for children.
+We are flexible with our optional uniform as we understand the challenges that come with shopping for children.
 Our students can wear any white, navy, or light blue top (polos, dress shirts, t-shirts, etc) with a navy or khaki bottom (dresses, skirts, pants, shorts).
 Students should always wear closed-toe shoes.
 Every Friday is dress down day as long as the clothing is appropriate for school.

 What enrichment/electives do you offer?